 Do you have kids or dependents who want to attend college someday?
 Or maybe they intend to go the trade school route?

 You probably know that higher education costs are at an all-time high.
 Undergraduate students attending public, four-year colleges now pay more than $16,000 per year in tuition and fees, on average.
-That number more than doubles for students taking classes at private schools.You should do all you can to save your children from student debt.
+That number more than doubles for students taking classes at private schools.You should try to do all you can to save your children from student debt.
 Your life insurance plan may be able to help cover their education costs.

 As you figure out how much life insurance you might need, take these items into account and consider working them into your policy.
 Your loved ones will thank you for it.